zhenkewu/CFRL/docs/source/customizations/custom_agents.rst

 :code:`Agent` class provided by the :code:`agents` module.
 That is,

 - The custom agent should be a subclass of :code:`Agent`.
-- The custom preprocessor should have an :code:`act()` method whose signature is exactly as that defined in the :code:`Agent` class, except that it might have some additional arguments.
+- The custom preprocessor should have an :code:`act()` method whose function name, parameter names, parameter data types, parameter default values, and return type are exactly as that defined in the :code:`Agent` class, except that it might have some additional arguments.
 The input and output lists or arrays should also follow the same :ref:`Trajectory Array format <trajectory_arrays>` or have the same shape as those defined in